updatra/blog/_posts/2015-09-30-how-to-deliver-bad-news.md

 ---
 layout: post
-title: How to Deliver Bad News to Your Users?
-Three Steps for Success
+title: Three Steps to Reduce Impact When Delivering Bad News to Your Users
 subtitle: "How do you tell your user you had downtime?"

 date: 2015-09-30